sta323-fa25/sta323-fa25.github.io/README.md

 ## Attribution

 -   This website is built from the basic quarto theme.
-Website by [Dr. Alexander Fisher](https://scholars.duke.edu/person/Alexander.Fisher), Spring 2023.
+Website by [Dr. Alexander Fisher](https://athos00.github.io/).
--   Materials based on previous versions of this course taught by [Dr. Colin Rundel](http://www2.stat.duke.edu/~cr173/).
+-   Materials based on previous versions of this course taught by [Dr. Colin Rundel](http://www2.stat.duke.edu/~cr173/) and Dr. Alexander Fisher (Spring 2023).